jiajasper/fictional-octo-lamp/content/project/arcessible/index.md

 ### Turning this interaction flow into a developer toolkit on WebXR platform
 ![](/images/arcessible/arcessible_11.png "The reason why I decided not to make an AR App specifically for VIP")
 ![](/images/arcessible/arcessible_12.png "")

+I am currently working on perfecting the conponenet and plan to release this conponent on github for others to use when developing Web AR content with AR.js framework- stay tuned!